davhunt/instruments/CONTRIBUTING.md

 To add an additional instrument:
 1. Follow the lab's [GitHub etiquette](https://ndclab.github.io/wiki/docs/etiquette/github-etiquette.html) to create a new branch off `dev` (`dev-NewInstrumentName`).
 2. Create a new directory with the instrument's short name.
-3. Upload the published PDF(s) and a REDCap import .zip that follows the lab's [naming conventions](https://ndclab.github.io/wiki/docs/etiquette/naming-conventions.html#redcap).
+3. Upload the published PDF, REDCap PDF, and a REDCap import .zip that follows the lab's [naming conventions](https://ndclab.github.io/wiki/docs/etiquette/naming-conventions.html#redcap).
-4. Add the instrument to the json file with the numerical values for subscale scoring.
+4. Add the instrument to the json file with the appropriate parameters as described in subscore.py for subscale scoring.
-5. Add the new instrument script to the instruments package located inside of the script folder.
+5. Add the instrument, alphabeticaly, into the `list-of-instruments.md` with a link to the appropriate citation.

 ## Workflow
 Workflow for both internal and external lab members is outlined on the [NDCLab contributing wiki page](https://ndclab.github.io/wiki/docs/contributing.html).